Lynda Farley-LaRocca, Professor and Chair

 M.S.
 Colorado State University

 Ph.D.
 University of Pennsylvania

 Began at CCCC as an adjunct faculty member in 1989, and became a full-time faculty member in 1995.
-Gail teaches Human Anatomy and Physiology courses, a Survey of Human Anatomy and Physiology course, and occasionally a Biology course.
+Gail presently teaches Human Anatomy and Physiology courses, ans has taught Survey of A&P, and Biology.
 She is a Director for the Wequaquet Lake Protective Association, and has been monitoring water quality in that lake since 1995.
 Although she teaches human A&P, her background is in animal pathology, specifically wild animal diseases.